 How can you solicit feedback from your prior guests?

-No matter how much they adored your property, your tenants are probably not going to offer to write you a review.
+No matter how much they adored your property, your guests may not think about writing a review.
 So, here are some suggestions on how to solicit feedback:

-• If your home is listed on WeNeedaVacation.com, use our terrific feature enabling you to generate an email to your tenants directly from your listing using a template provided for you.
-It’s really easy for you to do.
-And, more importantly, it’s even easier for them to comply with your request!
-All they have to do is click on a button in the email and start writing their rave review of your home.
+• Use our Request Form template to generate an email to your guests.
+All they need to do is click on a button in the email and start writing their rave review of you and your home.

-• After their departure, email them on your own and ask if they would either reply to your email with some feedback or log in to your listing and submit a guest review.
+• Alternatively, after your guests’ departure, email them on your own and ask if they would either reply to your email with some feedback or log in to your listing and submit a guest review.
 (Be sure to remind them of your property ID #.)

-• Keep a guest book in your home, and encourage your tenants to write something in it.
-You can then transcribe this feedback onto your listing, and it will appear as a “Homeowner Entered” review.
-Although not as credible or noticeable as Vacationer Entered reviews, which include eye-catching, bright red, star ratings, they are certainly more effective than having no reviews posted at all.
+• If you are unsuccessful in having a guest submit a review directly, perhaps they’ve sent you a “thank you” note or email after their stay.
+You can transcribe this feedback onto your listing, and it will appear as a “Homeowner Entered” review.
+Although not as credible or noticeable as guest-entered reviews, which include eye-catching, bright red star ratings, they are certainly more effective than having no reviews posted at all.

-It’s NEVER too late!
-Ideally, of course, the sooner the better – when tenants’ vacation memories are still fresh and poignant.
-The more time that elapses since their stay, the less apt they are to take the time to submit feedback – and the feedback is less likely to be as glowing.
+It’s never too late to solicit a review!
+Ideally, of course, the sooner the better – when your guests’ vacation memories are still fresh.
+The more time that passes since their stay, the less apt they are to take the time to submit feedback – and the feedback is less likely to be descriptive.